ddsdAlp/dsa210_project/README.md

 # dsa210_project

 ## Description
--Work in Process-

 DSA210 - Introduction to Data Science Term Project

-This project explores patterns and trends in my Youtube habits by analyzing my viewing history data.
+- This project explores patterns and trends in my Youtube habits by analyzing my viewing history data.
+- You can find the presentation here:

 ## Motivation
 A significant part of our lives are now lived through our phones, which is why I wanted to analyze my online behaviours and trends.
 I decided to choose an app that I use frequently whose data will tell a lot about myself, Youtube,